Frauds & Scams Info & Tips

 Crimes driven by profit motives can be devastating for victims and make up a growing part of police workload.
 From sophisticated internet schemes to door-to-door marketing fraud and "phishing" scams, greedy criminals have found thousands of ways to separate honest citizens from their private information and their money.
 With a few simple steps anyone can scam-proof their life.
 And everyone should.

 Did you know?

 In 2016, the Competition Bureau of Canada and the Canadian Anti-Fraud Centre saw nearly a 30% spike in reported complaints compared with 2015; with online scams accounting for over 20,000 of the complaints costing Canadians more than $40 million in losses.

 Romance scams are a popular way of getting money from unsuspecting victims.
-The RCMP reported 748 victims lost over $17 million last year to scammers pretending to be in love.
+The RCMP reported 748 victims lost over $17 million in 2017 to scammers pretending to be in love.
 And those are just the reported incidents.
 Many victims of frauds and scams are unaware that they have been victimized or don't report it because they are too embarrassed to admit that they were taken in.
-If you’re looking for love online, we wary of suitors who profess their love early on in a relationship and be very cautious when online suitors start asking for money.
+If you’re looking for love online, be wary of suitors who profess their love early on in a relationship and be very cautious when online suitors start asking for money.
 More on romance scams.